 |When Freeman (1959) revised the New Zealand Chironomidae he recognized two species of the genus Chironomus (s.s.): C. zealandicus and C. analis.
 However, even at this stage it was known that adults of C. zealandicus could be produced from two distinct larval types, a salinarius-type (lacking ventral tubules) or a so-called "thummi-type" (with ventral tubules)(Forsyth, 1971), although in fact the latter are a bathophilus-type.
 (The current classification system can be found here.) |

 Analysis of the polytene chromosomes further indicated that there were different chromosome number forms of both the salinarius- and the thummi-type larvae ( Lentzios et al. 1980), which appeared to be distinct species.
-With the integration of the morphological and ecological analyses of Don Forsyth, the karyotypic studies of Jon Martin, and DNA studies with Ian Hogg, we have concluded that there are at least fifteen species of Chironomus in New Zealand.
+With the integration of the morphological and ecological analyses of Don Forsyth, the karyotypic studies of Jon Martin, and DNA studies with Ian Hogg and Sofia Ibarrarán, we have concluded that there are at least fourteen species of Chironomus in New Zealand.
 (Note that this only includes one of the two species described by Sublette & Wirth (1980) from the subantarctic islands), and includes an Australian species that may be a recent migrant.
 DNA studies are suggesting some of these are groups of closely related species as is common in other parts of the world.
 Where possible a link to the relevant Bin in the BOLD Database (http://www.boldsystems.org/index.php) is given.

 (based on data of D.J.
 Forsyth)